AuCson/aucson.github.io/index.md

 My research interests mainly lie on Natural Language Processing.
 My recent research focus is dialogue systems.

 > While dialogue systems is easy to start with, it is almost an ultimate goal of natural language processing.
-These effots may push towards this ultimate goal.
+These efforts may push towards this ultimate goal.
 > - Infusing world facts or domain knowledge into dialogue generation, or in reverse, disentangle structural knowledge from them.
 > - Structual modeling of grammar, discourse relationships and dialogue process in human interactions, better unsupervised or semi-supervised.
 >